willwade/tts-wrapper/README.md

 2. **Create necessary files** within this new folder:

    - `__init__.py` - Makes the directory a Python package.
-   - `client.py` - Handles all interactions with the TTS API.
+   - `client.py` - Handles all interactions with the TTS API and implements the AbstractTTS interface.
-   - `engine.py` - Contains the TTS class that integrates with your abstract TTS system.
-   - `ssml.py` - Defines any SSML handling specific to this engine.
+   - `ssml.py` - Defines any SSML handling specific to this engine (optional).

    Final directory setup: